Dare-Devs/cmp225questions/revision-questions.md

 	---

 1. Distinguish between computer security and network security
-	> cyber security is the practice of protecting internet-connected systems and networks from digital attacks.
+	> computer security is the practice of protecting internet-connected systems and networks from digital attacks.
 Network security, on the other hand, is the act of protecting files and directories in a network of computers against misuse, hacking, and unauthorized access to the system.